-Semester I: Microeconomic Theory (001)

-Introductory Mathematical Economics (002)

-Introductory Econometrics (003)

-Semester II: Macroeconomic Theory (004)

-Introduction to Game Theory (005)

-Economic Development & Policy in India (006)

-One optional paper

-Semester III: Four optional papers

-Semester IV: Four optional papers

-Elective/optional courses listed below are grouped into nine categories, including a "General" category.
+Semester I: Microeconomic Theory (001) Introductory Mathematical Economics (002) Introductory Econometrics (003) Semester II: Macroeconomic Theory (004) Introduction to Game Theory (005) Economic Development & Policy in India (006) One optional paper Semester III: Four optional papers Semester IV: Four optional papers

+Elective/optional courses are listed in section 6 of the full 2020 handbook, available at http://econdse.org/wp-content/uploads/MA-Handbook-1.pdf.
 Only some of the listed courses will be offered.
 A student's choice of elective courses in each semester will be limited to those announced by the Department at the beginning of that semester.
 Each student is required to finalize his/her choice of the elective courses within two weeks of the start of each semester.
 Because of infrastructural requirements the Department may put a cap on the number of students in an elective course.
-In particular, econometrics optional courses 401 to 409 and 504 may require a minimum level of performance in compulsory course 003.
+In particular, econometrics optional courses may require a minimum level of performance in compulsory course EC003.